Grokipedia: Towards right-wing views

 On November 17, 2025, the British newspaper The Guardian published an analysis of Grokipedia finding that entries "variously promote white nationalist talking points, praise neo-Nazis and other far-right figures, promote racist ideologies and white supremacist regimes, and attempt to revive concepts and approaches historically associated with scientific racism".
-It described several pages on white nationalists, antisemites and holocaust deniers "written to portray them in a positive light while casting doubt on the credibility of their critics" and giving favorable accounts of historical far-right figures.
+It described several pages on white nationalists, antisemites and Holocaust deniers "written to portray them in a positive light while casting doubt on the credibility of their critics" and giving favorable accounts of historical far-right figures.
 It highlighted Grokipedia's praise and defense of Jared Taylor, Kevin MacDonald, Revilo P. Oliver, and William Luther Pierce, such as by describing Pierce's 1978 book The Turner Diaries and its "advocacy for total racial war, rejection of democratic compromise and portrayal of mass extermination as moral imperative" as having merely "drawn scrutiny from institutions prone to framing such texts through lenses of hate rather than analyzing their appeal via first-principles incentives like group survival".
-One study found that the conspiracy theory and fake news website Infowars, the neo-Nazi website Stormfront, and the white nationalist site VDare were each used as references in Grokipedia dozens of times.
-It also used the phrase "advancement of peoples of European descent" instead of "white nationalist".
+A November 2025 article by NBC News noted that Grokipedia used the phrase "advancement of peoples of European descent" in place of terms like "white nationalist".

+A 2026 analysis found that "many Grokipedia articles closely resemble their Wikipedia counterparts, while a considerable subset diverges".
+In the area of divergence, the news media cited by Grokipedia leaned more to the political right than that cited by Wikipedia.

-Several entries were described as praising white supremacist or exclusionary communities on the basis of economic performance, such as its entry on Orania in South Africa or Rhodesia, the latter of which stated that: "In retrospect, Rhodesia’s era demonstrated effective resource management and institutional stability under constrained minority governance, yielding higher per capita incomes, literacy rates, and life expectancies for the broader population".
+Several entries were described as praising white supremacist or exclusionary communities on the basis of economic performance, such as its entry on Orania in South Africa or Rhodesia, the latter of which stated that: "In retrospect, Rhodesia's era demonstrated effective resource management and institutional stability under constrained minority governance, yielding higher per capita incomes, literacy rates, and life expectancies for the broader population".
 It labeled critics as having "institutional biases favoring rapid decolonization narratives" that are "prevalent in mainstream academic and media sources".

-The Agence France-Presse described several right-wing figures as welcoming the site, including Russian far-right philosopher Aleksander Dugin, who praised the Grokipedia article on him, saying it was better than his article on Wikipedia.
+The Agence France-Presse described several right-wing figures as welcoming the site, including Russian philosopher Aleksandr Dugin, who praised the Grokipedia article on him, saying it was better than his article on Wikipedia.

 Response from Wikimedia community members

 A spokesperson for the Wikimedia Foundation commented that "Wikipedia's knowledge is – and always will be – human. [...]
 This human-created knowledge is what AI companies rely on to generate content; even Grokipedia needs Wikipedia to exist".
 Wikipedia co-founder Jimmy Wales commented that the use of large language models would cause Grokipedia to contain "massive errors".
 Larry Sanger, a co-founder and noted critic of Wikipedia, noted that the Grokipedia article on himself contained both correct content not found in the corresponding Wikipedia article and hallucinated errors.

+The Wikipedia community has deprecated Grokipedia as a source, citing issues with verifiability, circular sourcing and copyrighted material.